kalnikos/Degrees/README.md

 # Degrees
-The main purpose of this project is to extract some conclusions about the given data features.
+The main purpose of this project is to extract some conclusions about the students performances in three different courses based on their education, preperation before the course and the gender.
 I applied some basic statistics and visualization techniques in order to understand the diastribution of the data.
-After that, I was able to answer some relevant questions such as: Which students made the highest average degree based on: the group in which they belonged, the level of education and their gender.
-In addition, I tried to classify the degrees and checked the impact that preparation may have had on their degrees.
+After that, I was able to answer some relevant questions such as: Which group of students made the highest average score based on: the group in which they belonged, the level of education and their gender.

 Finally, I realized that the course which was difficult for all students was Math.
 I was aiming to understand if preparation is necessary in order to achieve a higher grade by comparing males to females with or without preparation.

-## The Degrees based on the Education
+## The Scores based on the Education

 ![education](https://user-images.githubusercontent.com/66875726/90022026-aa745580-dcba-11ea-81de-20f30e383617.png)

-## Degrees distribution based on the Gender (Three different courses)
+## Scores distribution based on the Gender (Three different courses)

 ![gender](https://user-images.githubusercontent.com/66875726/90022448-35555000-dcbb-11ea-882e-3458063d0911.png)